Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 End your day at Hotel Modrá Růže

-In the evening, you could be so tired and the only thing you need at that time is a good place to dine and eventually sleep, and that place could be no other than Hotel Modrá Růže.
+In the evening, you could be so tired and the only thing you need at that time is an excellent place to dine and eventually sleep, and that place could be no other than Hotel Modrá Růže.

 The beds are cozy and ensure you sleep like a baby.